4spacesdk/CI4OrmExtension/README.md

 }
 ```
 OrmExtension will do the work for you.
-Create model will look like this instead:
+Create your new models like this:
 ```php
 <?php namespace App\Models;
 use OrmExtension\Extensions\Model;